 PROJECT STATUS UPDATE

 The Gorgon Project is in its third year of construction.
-First gas is planned for 2014.

-A large number of successful suppliers has now been listed.
 Opportunities continue to be listed, especially under Gorgon Operations as well as sub supply opportunities by successful Gorgon contractors.

 Potential vendors, contractors and sub-suppliers are encouraged to continue to register and pursue opportunities for the Project.